 The dogs are like my children, but I know that there’s a difference between them and actual children.
 I can only imagine how Ben’s parents must feel.
 How Ben must feel, every day, not knowing what the future holds for him.

 My face begins to burn with embarrassment again.
 There I was last night, ogling his good looks and trying to get him to lighten up because of my own stupid need to feel liked.

 I immediately abandon my earlier plan to put him at ease around me and instead adopt the much better plan to leave him the hell alone.
 I’ll also need to talk to Jack.
 He all but forced my number on the poor guy before we left last night, repeating that he should have me over to give my opinion on design options for the reno.
-Though what I’ll say to get Jack to lay off of it without giving too much away, I have no idea.
+What I’ll say to get Jack to lay off of it without giving too much away, I have no idea.
 Maybe I can pretend I just don’t like Ben or want to hang out with him.
-Times like this I wish I was a more practiced liar.
+I suddenly wish I was a more practiced liar.

 In the interim, if for some reason Ben does call, I’m going to let him decide everything.
 I’m not going to invite myself over or him here to check out the cabin.
 I’m going to drop the full-blown charm offensive I went on last night and try my hardest to treat him like I would anyone else.

 He came out here to get away, he said.
 It’s easy enough to guess from what.
 The media, the trolls.
-And maybe he needed the space and time to deal with the death of his brother, sister-in-law, and nephew.
-And come to terms with his own risk of CTE and what it might or might not do to him.
+Maybe he needed the space and time to deal with the death of his brother, sister-in-law, and nephew, and to come to terms with his own risk of CTE and what it might or might not do to him.

 I hope he’s able to.
 I try to think about it from my own perspective, like if it was me dealing with all of that.
 I’m honestly not sure how I would react, or how long it would take me to process through everything.